richa103/visualize-path-finder/README.md

   Link to view the program https://richa103.github.io/visualize-path-finder/

   ### Squares
- The pathfinding Visualizer was uses various state updates to rerender the squares on the screen.
+ The pathfinding Visualizer uses various state updates to rerender the squares on the screen.
 On a full viewport the grid is 40 x 100 grid.
 On a half screen the grid is 40 x 50.
-Each square is a seperate element with a single integer prop passed to it, to signify if it is a maze wall, open square, start, waypoint, end, searchspace, or optimal path node.
+Each square is a seperate element with a single integer prop passed to it to signify if it is a maze wall, open square, start, waypoint, end, searchspace, or optimal path node.
 CSS animations reflect the current prop value passed to each square.
 Each square only rerenders if a prop changes.
+Icons are imported from FontAwesome.

  ### Delayed Animations features
  All delayed animations are set using javascript timeout Triggers that delay setting the state of individual squares.
 This delay, is to